mobi-css/getmobicss.com/src/docs/plugins-and-themes.md

 A plugin should be compatible with any themes.
 If a plugin use the extension variables which are not exists in mobi-theme-base, it should has a fallback value that only use the base variables.

 Like plugins, A theme also provides a standalone version.
-The difference is that the standalone version may have a different plugins set with the default bundled Mobi.css
+The difference is that the standalone version may have a different plugins set.

-Unfortunately, you CANNOT use the standalone plugin with the standalone theme -- the reason is that the standalone plugin is built with [mobi-theme-base](https://github.com/mobi.css/mobi-theme-base).
+Unfortunately, you CANNOT use the standalone plugin with the standalone theme, the reason is that the standalone plugin is built with [mobi-theme-base](https://github.com/mobi.css/mobi-theme-base).

 In this case, you need to build the plugin yourself.